JPeterD/Gitcoin-Nervos/Task 8/README.md

-# Task 9 -  Initiate Withdrawal Process From The Layer 2 Back To Layer 1
+# Task 8 -  Modify The Ported DApp So It Supports Ethereum Assets Via Force Bridge
 ---
 ## 1) Screenshot of EVM Application on Layer 2 with Force Bridge Support:
 ![]()